atpied/luckyblox-launcher/README.md

-# luckyblox launcher is An OLD Roblox Revival.
-Currently page is not working, get here: atpied.itch.io/luckybloxlauncher
+# Hi!
+This page is currently empty but you can also watch releases, install installer here: atpied.itch.io/luckybloxlauncher